adamcatley/LAZEY-Projector/README.md

 LAZEY-Projector
 ===============

-Collection of LAZEY Projector related programs
+Collection of LAZEY Projector related files, split into firmware, software and hardware.

+See http://lazeyprojector.blogspot.co.uk for more information.